micharbet/CLE/doc/HOWTO.md

 dedicated to exactly this purpose.
 Find more information on how to use them in document _TipsAndTweaks.md_

-In case of issue in main resource (the clerc file), if you feel there is missing important functionality or if you just wrote nice module that you want to share follow the document _Contribute.md_
+In case of issue in main resource (the clerc file), if you feel some important important functionality is missing or if you just wrote nice module that you want to share follow the document _Contribute.md_

 Love CLE?
 Hate it?
 Do you want to improve something?
 Read _Feedback.md_ and chose any of the options how to report.

-Thank you for reading and using!
+### Thank you for reading and using!